With a tweak here and an adjustment there, you can live a more joyful and balanced lifestyle after the age of 50.

 The fact is that many people in our modern era manage their anxiety by repressing and self-medicating (sugar, beer, television – whatever the “drug” of choice is; anything can be used addictively).

 Organizing, on the other hand, is a healthy way to move forward into change.
-It’s a great self-soothing technique.Healthy way to metabolize daily anxiety: organizing.
+It’s a great self-soothing technique after the age of 50.Healthy way to metabolize daily anxiety: organizing.
 (Better than whiskey!)
 Click To Tweet

 5. Recognizing When It’s Working